 To Grandfather’s house we go;

-[subject, nominative, masculine, plural] horses know the way [direct object, accusative, masculine, plural] to carry [direct object, accusative, masculine, singular] sleigh
+[subject, nominative, neuter, plural] horses know the way [direct object, accusative, masculine, plural] to carry [direct object, accusative, masculine, singular] sleigh

 Despite [object of a preposition governed by genitive, masculine, singular]white and drifted snow.

 Against [object of a preposition of relative position, accusative, masculine, singular] rain and through[object of a preposition governed by accusative, masculine, singular] wood,

 to [preposition andobject of a preposition governed by dative, feminine, singular] grandmother and to [preposition and object of a preposition governed by dative, masculine, singular] grandfather we go!

 Thank you Mr. Oogle, but those results are more helpful.
 Your bots do fine fast work.

 Memetics is a term invented by Richard Dawkins (1976: The Selfish Gene) to describe how information propagates in a network.
 The internet permits you to inform and misinform as rapidly as web-crawling bots can jump from here to anywhere.